OCR in Finance: How OCR Accounting Enahnces Financial Data Processing?

 How OCR works for semi-structured data documents

 The position of key identifiers and checkboxes on semi-structured forms varies with the data fields.
-This is a difficulty for template-based OCR software since it may collect inaccurate data that is situated elsewhere on the page.
+This is a difficulty for template-based OCR software since it may collect inaccurate data elsewhere on the page.

-To discover the 'position information' for a data point, data extraction from semi-structured forms employs the usage of business rules.
+To discover a data point's 'position information,' data extraction from semi-structured forms employs business rules.
 These criteria are predicated on the notion that the extracted data is always in the same relative position to a defining feature.

 3. Unstructured data documents